Which iCloud storage plan should you get?

 Who should buy the $9.99/month 2TB plan?

-If you keep multiple iPhone, iPad, and Mac devices on your account (or have a family with multiple devices); use multiple iCloud services like iCloud Photo Library, Music Library, or iCloud Drive; and want the flexibility of backing up any number of devices, you'll want the 2TB plan.
+If you keep multiple iPhone, iPad, and Mac devices on your account (or have a family with multiple devices), use multiple iCloud services like iCloud Photo Library, Music Library, or iCloud Drive, and want the flexibility of backing up any number of devices, you'll want the 2TB plan.

 How to buy more iCloud storage

-If you've decided that you need more iCloud storage, it's easy to upgrade right from your iPhone, iPad, or Mac.
+If you've decided which is the best iCloud storage plan for you, it's easy to upgrade right from your iPhone, iPad, or Mac.

 Buy more iCloud storage on your iPhone or iPad